 The summer concerts at Friends of the Bandshell Concert Series is a must for those looking for Daytona Beach free things to do.
-The free shows celebrate the best in rock, jazz, blues and more, all at the historic beach-side bandshell.
+Free shows celebrate the best in rock, jazz, blues and more at the historic beach-side bandshell.
 Families can rent chairs or bring their own, have a rockin’ good time, and meet other tourists and locals.
 Each show begins at 7:15 p.m. and usually ends before 10 p.m.

 Tour a Chocolate Factory

 It may not be Willy Wonka’s, but it’s just as sweet.
-Located in downtown Daytona, Angell & Phelps has been making homemade treats since 1925.
-The whole family will inhale the aromas during a free 20-minute factory tour.
-The tours run six times a day and include free chocolate samples, and the factory also accommodates strollers and wheelchairs.
-After the tour, don’t forget to build your own box full of your favorite candies.
+Located in downtown Daytona, Angell and Phelps has been making homemade treats since 1925.
+The whole family will inhale aromas during a free 20-minute factory tour.
+Suitable for all ages, tours run six times a day, include free chocolate samples, and the factory accommodates strollers and wheelchairs.
+After the tour, don’t forget to build a box full of your favorites.

 Splash at the Park

-Open sunrise to sunset, the Sun Splash Park features decorated walkways, a playground, volleyball courts, picnic areas, outdoor showers and more.
-Take the family to the park for a day of memories and beach access as well as restrooms.
+Open sunrise to sunset, Sun Splash Park features decorated walkways, a playground, volleyball courts, picnic areas, outdoor showers and more.
+Take the family to the park for a day of memories, beach access as well as restrooms.
 The 4-acre area offers free off-beach parking and is located less than 1 mile from popular restaurants and shops.

 Enjoy Nature and Gardens

 North Peninsula State Park provides guests a quiet retreat from the hustle-and-bustle of more populated areas.
 Located 4 miles from Flagler Beach, this recreation area is home to Florida scrub-jays, indigo snakes and gopher tortoises.
 In addition to wildlife viewing, visitors swim and sunbathe.
 This 2-mile stretch of beaches also offers one of the best spots for surf fishing.